 Perhaps more than any other kind of fishing, ice fishing should be a social event.
 The more people the merrier, and more traps leads to more action.

 A good day on the ice should also include indulgences in food and libation.
-A proper “ice camp” contains the following: a portable propane grill, manly food like venison, Pringles, jerky and doughnuts, folding chairs, fireworks (where legal, of course), a couple of dogs, a cooler (to keep beer warm, not cold), hockey sticks, a small fire, a radio (in case you want to dance), a football and perhaps even a pellet gun.
+A proper “ice camp” contains the following: a portable propane grill, manly food like venison, Pringles, jerky and doughnuts, folding chairs, a couple of dogs, a cooler (to keep beer warm, not cold), hockey sticks, a small fire, a radio (in case you want to dance), and a football.

 Over the years I’ve noticed that ice fishermen seem to be the friendliest subset of anglers in our region.
 Unlike super-secret surfcasters or territorial boat fishermen, ice fishermen tend to be a more outgoing lot and are usually more than willing to take in newcomers.
 Information is shared, jokes are told, and if you visit another group’s ice camp, chances are good you will be offered food, a beverage, and some solid advice.
 Don’t be shy when you’re out on the ice.